Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/RetrieveData/2-3-UsingFunctions.md

 ## Function Imports and Bound Functions

 Making queries on functions is more difficult.
-The reason for this is that JPA, at least till version 2.1, does not supported this and that different databases have a different syntax for those queries.
+The reason for this is that JPA, at least till version 2.1, does not support this and that different databases have a different syntax for those queries.
 Two pattern have been found so far:

-* `SELECT * FROM TABLE (<FUNCTIONNAME>(<PARAMETER LIST>))`: E.g. HSQLDB, Derby
+* `SELECT * FROM TABLE (<FUNCTIONNAME>(<PARAMETER LIST>))`: E.g. HSQLDB, Derby.
-* `SELECT * FROM <FUNCTIONNAME>(<PARAMETER LIST>)`: E.g. SAP HANA,  PostgreSQL
+* `SELECT * FROM <FUNCTIONNAME>(<PARAMETER LIST>)`: E.g. SAP HANA, PostgreSQL.

 This requires a database specific implementation.
 The JPA Processor provides the interface